Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium

-Understanding and analysing potential residual systematic uncertainties in the extragalactic distance scale is crucial to evaluate the ongoing Hubble tension.
 The metallicity dependence of PL/PW relations (also called PLZ/PWZ relations) may play a crucial role as a source of uncertainty \citep[e.g. see recent discussion in ][]{Riess2021,Bhardwaj2023,madore2025,breuval2025}.
-In this context, we initiated a project named Cepheid - Metallicity in the Leavitt Law (C-MetaLL, see \citet{Ripepi2021a}), whose main aim is the collection of high-resolution galactic DCEPs spectra and build a sample of more than 400 targets with spectroscopic metallicities estimated homogeneously \citep{Ripepi2021a,Trentin2023a,trentin2024}.
+In this context, we initiated a project named Cepheid - Metallicity in the Leavitt Law (C-MetaLL, see \citet{Ripepi2021a}), whose main aim is to collect high-resolution galactic DCEP spectra and build a sample of more than 400 targets with spectroscopic metallicities estimated homogeneously \citep{Ripepi2021a,Trentin2023a,trentin2024}.
 High-resolution spectroscopy is also being complemented with homogeneous time-series photometry at multiple wavelengths in our survey (e.g. \citet{Bhardwaj2024}).
-In particular, it is essential to obtain a dataset of targets well distributed in both metallicities and period range to cover all the phase space for the calibration of the PLZ relations.
+In particular, it is essential to obtain a dataset of targets well distributed in both metallicities and the period range to cover all the phase space for the calibration of the PLZ relations.